gazebosim/gz-sim/tutorials/optical_tactile_plugin.md

 ## Future work

+In order to improve the plugin, contributions are welcome in the following areas:
+- Merging data coming from contact sensor and depth camera.
+As an initial step, the coherence of the information coming from both sensors could be checked.
+This would be a helpful heuristic used as a sanity check.
-A more realistic behaviour of the current sensor like noise, drift and hysteresis, as well as the extraction of higher level physical properties by image processing can be added.
+- A more realistic behaviour of the current sensor like noise, drift and hysteresis.
+- The extraction of higher level physical properties by image processing.